Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank. the company also reports its own information on the provision of personal protective equipment and related training.
+Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports that it provides personal protective equipment and related training to all employees.

 • Y